simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 ## Introduction

+This article describes how to configure a Google Workspace (formerly G Suite, formerly Google Apps) instance as a service provider to use with a SimpleSAMLphp identity provider.
 This article assumes that you have already read the SimpleSAMLphp installation manual, and installed a version of SimpleSAMLphp at your server.

-In this example we will setup this server as an IdP for Google Apps for Education:
+In this example we will setup this server as an IdP for Google Workspace:
 	dev2.andreas.feide.no